Standard ILAPI Documentation

 Page Status Codes

-- The link URL the crawler indexes will be the canonical tag or the last seen URL if there are redirections
+GraphiteBotcrawler follows HTTP 301 and 302 statuses by default. - The link URL the crawler indexes is the canonical URL, or the last seen URL if there are redirections.

-- The URLs in between redirects can have different patterns, but the first and last URL to crawl needs to follow the identified pattern from the set
+- The URLs in between redirects can have different patterns, but the first and last URLs to crawl need to follow the identified pattern from the set.

-- By default the GraphiteBot will not include any pages found with 400 HTTP status codes
+GraphiteBotwill not include any pages found with an HTTP 4xx status.

 Preventing page indexing